Writing a fast edit distance implementation

 The result?
 2.1 seconds!
 That’s a huge performance improvement for a code generator change, and starts getting close to the C++ version.

-Pure implementation with unsafe operations
+Pure with unsafe

 Now, let’s try a less cheap improvement: we’ll replace indexing operations with their unsafe equivalents.
 So V.! gets translated to V.unsafeIndex, and BS.index also gets replaced by BS.unsafeIndex.